Detroit Casino Workers Go On Strike After Negotiations Stall

 Whether the work stoppage would impact gaming property operations enough to cause a shutdown was uncertain, though news reports noted that the Detroit MGM casino said it would not shut down.

-An interesting factor involving a work stoppage is that all three casinos now also offer online casino gambling – something that didn’t exist prior to 2019, when Michigan online gaming became legal.
-During the peak of the COVID-19 pandemic, casino companies – and the states that counted on gaming taxes – were cushioned financially somewhat from the impact of mandatory health shutdowns because games on mobile devices were available.
+During the peak of the COVID-19 pandemic, online casino companies – and the states that counted on gaming taxes – were cushioned financially somewhat from the impact of mandatory health shutdowns because games on mobile devices were available.

 Dozens of states have brick-and-mortar casinos, but only seven have legalized what is known as iGaming, which is online casino gambling, such as slots and table games.
 Michigan is one of those states with iGaming along with New Jersey, Pennsylvania, West Virginia, Connecticut, Delaware, and Rhode Island (launch in 2024).